adtygan/Aditya/README.md

     * Besides the originally `ms-marco-MiniLM` cross-encoder, more modern `bge-reranker` is supported.

 * Supports HyDE (Hypothetical Document Embeddings) - https://arxiv.org/pdf/2212.10496.pdf
-    * WARNING: Enabling HyDE (via config OR webapp) can significantly alter the quality of the results.
-Please make sure to read the paper before enabling.
-    * From my own experiments, enabling HyDE significantly boosts quality of the output on a topics where user can't formulate the quesiton using domain specific language of the topic - e.g. when learning new topics.

 * Support for multi-querying, inspired by `RAG Fusion` - https://towardsdatascience.com/forget-rag-the-future-is-rag-fusion-1147298d8ad1
-    * When multi-querying is turned on (either config or webapp), the original query will be replaced by 3 variants of the same query, allowing to bridge the gap in the terminology and "offer different angles or perspectives" according to the article.
+    * When multi-querying is turned on, the original query will be replaced by 3 variants of the same query, allowing to bridge the gap in the terminology and "offer different angles or perspectives" according to the article.

-* Allows interaction with embedded documents, internally supporting the following models and methods (including locally hosted):
-    * OpenAI models (ChatGPT 3.5/4 and Azure OpenAI).
-    * HuggingFace models.
-    * Llama cpp supported models - for full list see https://github.com/ggerganov/llama.cpp#description
-    * AutoGPTQ models (temporarily disabled due to broken dependencies).

-* Interoperability with LiteLLM + Ollama via OpenAI API, supporting hundreds of different models (see [Model configuration for LiteLLM](sample_templates/llm/litellm.yaml))

-* Other features
-    * Simple CLI and web interfaces.
-    * Deep linking into document sections - jump to an individual PDF page or a header in a markdown file.
-    * Ability to save responses to an offline database for future analysis.
-    * Experimental API
+## Components Developed for Chatbot

+To repurpose `llm-search` into a chatbot, the following modifications were made

+* Prompt engineering `GPT-3.5 Turbo` for the specific task.
+* Revamping the UI using [Steamlit Chat](https://github.com/AI-Yash/st-chat) to suit a chat-style interface.

 ## Demo